 Many ground cover sedums are deer- and drought-proof and thrive in both sunny and shady soil.
 Pictured are Sedum rupestre “Angelina” and Sedum spurium “Dragon’s Blood.”

 A lot of folks love their lawns, but frankly, a good-looking lawn requires a lot of care.
 If you replace some of your grass with an appropriate ground cover, you’ll slash your chore time without sacrificing a lovely yard.
 Consider replacing the turf in problem spots such as shady, hot or rocky areas with a ground cover that thrives under those conditions.
-Check with your local extension service for a list of appropriate ground covers.
+Check with your local extension service for a list of appropriate ground covers and these eight succulents that make good cover plants.

 2. Use drought-tolerant plants